A Simple Convergence Proof of Adam and Adagrad: Non convex SGD with heavy-ball momentum

 \section{Non convex SGD with heavy-ball momentum}

 We extend the existing proof of convergence for SGD in the non convex setting to use heavy-ball momentum~\citep{random_sgd}.
 Compared with previous work on momentum for non convex SGD by\citet{yang2016unified}, we improve the dependency in $\beta_1$ from $O((1 - \beta_1)^{-2})$ to $O((1 - \beta_1)^{-1})$.
+A recent work by \citet{liu_momentum} achieve a similar dependency of $O(1 / (1 - \beta_1))$, with weaker assumptions (without the bounded gradients assumptions).